vanderpluijmg/humbug/README.md

 	3. "java Main"

 Rule of the game :
 You must bring the animals that are on the grass(GREEN) to the star(RED).
-To do this you must avoid to fall intot the water (BLUE).
+To do this you must avoid to fall into the water (BLUE).